davidde/slidebar/README.md

 This is an experiment to create a modular, responsive React sidebar component.

 #### Explicit goals:
-- On **wide viewports** it should be normally visible on the side of the screen.
-The width should be simple to adapt to different requirements (e.g. small on sites with much content, big on minimal sites).
+- In **landscape mode** it should be normally visible on the side of the screen.
+Its width should be simple to configure/adapt to different requirements (e.g. small on sites with much content, big on minimal sites).
-- On **small viewports** it should be effectively hidden; tapping/clicking a button in the (left) corner slides out its content.
+- In **portrait mode** it should be effectively hidden; tapping/clicking a button in the (left) corner slides out its content.
 - It should be **responsive**; look good on all viewports.
 - It should respond to click, as well as **touch events**.
 - Clicking or touching outside of the sidebar should collapse it.